 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Opal is a one-of-a-kind, highly valuable gemstone.
-Saying just “highly praised” and “extremely valuable” is not enough to describe how beautiful opal is.
-Its intriguing play-of-color bewitches a human.
-Opal rightfully occupies the central place in high-end jewelry.
+Opal is a unique, high-value gemstone.
+Simply saying “highly praised” and “extremely valuable” it’s insufficient to explain opal’s beauty.
+Its exciting use of color captivates the viewer.
+Opal holds a significant position in high-end jewelry.
 Why is it so valuable?
-What properties of opal make the price reach thousands of dollars per carat?
-Let’s dive into the magnificent opals’ flashes and find this out.
+What qualities of opal cause the price to reach hundreds of dollars per carat?
+Let’s look into the gorgeous opal flashes to find out.

 Opals are more expensive than diamonds and gold!
 Australian black opal price can sometimes reach even $10,000 per carat (0,2 grams only!).
 It’s complicated to evaluate opal because every stone is unique.